erlangMS/releases_ver1/readme.md

 $ sudo setup-emsbus-linux.x86_64.sh
 ```

-##3) If everything is OK, go to http://localhost:2301/ on your browser.
+##3) If everything is ok, go to http://localhost:2301/ on your browser.
 =====

 *{"message": "It works!!!"}*